 Today we flew from Manila to Dumaguete to the island of Negros in the Philippines at 3 p.m.
 Here is our Hotel Atmosphere Resorts & Spa.» Read the full blog post

 Today we flew from Kuala Lumpur (Malaysia) to Manila (Philippines) at 10.55 am and landed at Ninoy Aquino International Airport at around 2.35pm.
-Manila is the capital of the Philippines and has about 1.7 million inhabitants.
+Our flight from Kuala Lumpur to Manila Manila – the Capital of the Philippines Manila is the capital of the Philippines and has about 1.7 million inhabitants.
 The Manila metropolitan area has a population of about 12 million.
-The capital is the political, economic and cultural centre of the country as well as transport hub with universities, universities, theatres and museums.
-Because Manila was for a time the seat of the …» Read the full blog post
+The capital is the political, economic and cultural centre of the country as well as transport hub with universities, …» Read the full blog post